asilarslan/buy-it-sell-it/README.md

 # Buy It Sell It Template

-This application is the clone of the most used ecommerce application.
+This application is the clone of the most used ecommerce application. (like sahibinden.com)

 | Main Screen          | Ad Detail             |
 |:-----------------------------:|:-----------------------------:|